AsgardiansCode/AsgardiansCode/blog/2021-08-26-welcome/Agile.md

 ### Increment / Sprint Goal
 Usable end product of sprint.
 This is usually a demo during the end-of-sprint demo, where shows what done in the sprint.
-New release of software, Potentially shippable of deploybale.
+New release of software, Potentially shippable of deployable.

 ## Scrum Ceremonies or Events
 These are events or meetings done by scrum teams on regular basis.